 Whether you’re looking for an easy stroll along a paved path or a difficult hike into the backcountry, OC’s got it.
 Here are a few to check out.

 San Clemente Coastal Trail: The San Clemente Coastal Trail is a 2.3 mile path that extends from North Beach to State Beach and offers up views for days.
 The path parallels the railroad tracks so you’ll occasionally be passed by an Amtrak or two.
 Take a tunnel out to the sand to search for shells and keep an eye out for dolphins splashing in the waves.

 Newport Back Bay/Upper Newport Bay Nature Preserve: Park in the lot near the Peter & Mary Muth Interpretive center, or on the street anywhere nearby and head out to the trails here.
 There are paved and packed dirt trails here so that you can extend your hike and alternate trails.
-The Back Bay Loop is 2.8 miles, but you can create your own hike here to make it shorter.
+The Back Bay Loop is 2.8 miles, but you can create your own hike to make it shorter or longer.
 You’ll love the views of the Back Bay and watching the wildlife here.

 For hiking you can find trails for every skill level.
 If you’re looking to put in some work and log some miles, the best places to go are:

 Crystal Cove State Park: There are over 20 trails in Crystal Cove State Park with moderate hikes ranging from just under 3 miles to over 9 miles long, some climbing over 1,000 feet above sea level offering breathtaking views of the ocean and Orange County

 Casper’s Wilderness: Explore the Orange County Wilderness at Casper’s on 13 different trails – eight of them ranking moderate and ranging from 3 to 14 miles long.
 At Casper’s hikers can climb up to 1,617 feet above sea level for views of Orange County unlike any other.
 Looking for length but not the difficult climbs?
 Casper’s has that too.